maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/General_ANOVA_ART_Analysis/docs/USAGE_GUIDE.md

 - The lower triangle contains coefficients.
 - The upper triangle contains significance symbols based on adjusted *p* values.
 - The diagonal is blank.
+- The page reports the correlation p-value adjustment method actually used (for example, Benjamini–Hochberg, Holm, or BY).

 ### 11.5 PDF fonts and mathematical symbols